 Pine needs to be treated with a copper azole, chromate copper arsenate, or any appropriate chemical preservative for exterior use.

-Janka’s hardness or hardness tells us how well the wood will stand up to denting, dancing, and wear.
+Janka’s hardness tells us how well the wood will stand up to denting, dancing, and wear.
 It also indicates how challenging it will be to apply, sand, nail, or screw a particular wood species.
-The hardness of both pine and poplar wood has been described below.
+I’ve described the hardness of both pine and poplar is described below.